rycus86/githooks/README.md

 ## Shared hook repositories

 The hooks are primarily designed to execute programs or scripts in the `.githooks` folder of a single repository.
-However there are use-cases for common hooks, shared between many repositories with similar requirements and functionality.
+However, there are use-cases for common hooks, shared between many repositories with similar requirements and functionality.
 For example, you could make sure Python dependencies are updated on projects that have a `requirements.txt` file, or an `mvn verify` is executed on `pre-commit` for Maven projects, etc.

 For this reason, you can place a `.shared` file inside the `.githooks` repository, which can hold a list of repositories, one per line, which hold common and shared hooks.
 Alternatively, you can have a shared repositories set by multiple `githooks.shared` local or global Git configuration variables, and the hooks in these repositories will execute for all local projects where Githooks is installed.
 Below are example values for these setting.